Jose Trevino Player Props: Yankees vs. Orioles

 Jose Trevino At The Plate

-- Trevino is batting .210 with four doubles, three home runs and seven walks.
+- Trevino has four doubles, four home runs and eight walks while batting .212.

-- In 53.2% of his games this year (25 of 47), Trevino has picked up at least one hit, and in three of those games (6.4%) he recorded at least two.
+- Trevino has picked up a hit in 26 of 48 games this year, with multiple hits three times.

-- Trevino has an RBI in 10 of 47 games this season, with multiple RBI in three of them.
-He has also driven in three or more of his team's runs in one contest.
+- Trevino has an RBI in 11 of 48 games this season, with multiple RBI in three of them.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.